modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-2.md

 ***

-<u>STAGE 2:</u> *Contextualized explanation in a technical language of the assumptions and approximations required to characterize the scenario, the objects and the agents that are described in the problem statement.
+STAGE 2: *Contextualized explanation in a technical language of the assumptions and approximations required to characterize the scenario, the objects and the agents that are described in the problem statement.
 An idea of what the solution to the problem should be is included.*

 According to experimental results, the maximum intensity of the radiation emitted by the black body occurs for a $λ_{max}$ and its position shifts to the left (towards blue) as the temperature increases.
 This was specified by Wilhelm Carl Werner Otto Fritz Franz Wien (1864-1928) when in 1893 he proposed the relation $λ_{max}T = a$, where $a$ is a constant.
 This relationship is known as Wien's displacement law (Figure 5.5).